BNdungu/openssl/confidentiality/log.md

 openssl rsa -in key.pri -noout -text
 ```

-### Private keys are used to sign some data or decrypt some data
+<u>Private keys are used to sign some data or decrypt some data</u>